Yandy Díaz Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 16th in baseball in home runs allowed (128 total, 1.2 per game).
+- Tigers pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- Olson (1-4) takes the mound for the Tigers in his ninth start of the season.
-He's put together a 4.71 ERA in 49 2/3 innings pitched, with 47 strikeouts.
+- Skubal makes the start for the Tigers, his sixth of the season.
+He is 1-1 with a 4.57 ERA and 27 strikeouts in 21 2/3 innings pitched.

-- His most recent time out came on Friday against the Miami Marlins, when the right-hander threw six innings, surrendering four earned runs while allowing eight hits.
+- The lefty last appeared on Sunday against the Miami Marlins, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has an ERA of 4.71, with 8.5 strikeouts per nine innings, in 11 games this season.
-Opponents have a .237 batting average against him.
+- In five games this season, the 26-year-old has an ERA of 4.57, with 11.2 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.